Panda Express Logo

 Panda Express Logo 1983

-In 1983, a “fast food” version of Panda Inn appeared – Panda Express.
+In 1983, a “fast food” version of Panda Inn appeared as Panda Express.
 The new restaurant chain inherited the name and a system of graphic symbols from its predecessor.
-She got a similar logo with the image of a panda, although this time, the animal was not sitting but standing so that only three paws were visible.
+She got a similar logo featuring a panda image, though this time the animal was standing, so only three paws were visible.
 The overall design was reminiscent of the world-famous WWF badge.
 The background circle hasn’t disappeared.
 The developers designed it to look like a rondel, highlighting the scarlet middle and a wide white ring along the edge.
 The black outer outline became scarlet.
 The rectangular tablet disappeared, so all the inscriptions were in the ring.
 Traditionally, the brand name was on top, and below it was the phrase “GOURMET CHINESE FOOD.”

 2009 – 2014